OpenStackSanDiego/SecurityServiceChains/Lab1.md

 ## Monitoring with TCPDump

-* Monitor Traffic through the Netmon1 service function with TCPDump
+From the NetMon1 machine, we'll monitor the traffic going through the service chain.

+* Startup a <bold>new</bold> SSH session to the controller

+* Use this new session to run TCPDump from netmon1
 ```bash
 ssh centos@${NETMON1_ADMIN_IP}
 sudo tcpdump -i eth1 port 80